PgDip Couns; Dip Psych; MBACP (Registered)

 Member of Aberdeen Counselling Forum.

-Voluntary counsellor at ACIS (Aberdeen Counselling & Information Service) since 2008.
+Voluntary counsellor at ACIS (Aberdeen Counselling & Information Service) from 2008 until 2018.

 As a registered member of BACP, I take being trustworthy as a serious ethical commitment and am committed to sustaining and advancing good practice.
-I am committed to ongoing professional development and attend regular CPD's held at ACIS in the past, and currently at Aberdeen Counselling Forum and other.
+I am committed to ongoing professional development and have attended regular CPD's held at ACIS in the past, and currently at Aberdeen Counselling Forum and other.